 August was a negative month for most global equity markets, with the exception of the US.
 The latest report on active managers showed the underperformance continues.

 August 2018 Market Performance

 All index returns are total return (includes reinvestment of dividends) and are in Canadian Dollars unless noted.

 *Absolute change in yield, not the return from holding the security.

 On the bond side, the broad index of Canadian bonds, FTSE TMX Universe Bond Index was up +0.8%, turning the YTD positive at +0.6%.
-The FTSE TMX Short Term Bond Index was also up for the month at +0.4%.
-US bonds were also positive, however this month saw higher rated credits performing best.
-High yield bonds were flat in the US and up +0.6% in Canada, while emerging market bonds were down -1.6% in August, turning the YTD negative at -0.6%.
+The FTSE TMX Short Term Bond Index was also positive for the month at +0.3%, and +0.7% YTD.
+Most of the Merrill Lynch US bond indexes were up about +0.4% for August.
+Emerging market bonds were down -1.6% in August, turning the YTD negative at -0.6%.

-The Canadian dollar took a breather in August and lost -0.4% against the US Dollar and -1.1% against the Euro.
+The Canadian Dollar’s performance was mixed in August, losing -0.3% against the US Dollar and gaining +0.5% against the Euro.

 Below are the current readings on the major economic indicators: central bank interest rates, inflation, GDP and unemployment.

 Below are the current readings on a few other often followed economic indicators: retail sales and housing market metrics.

 A Closer Look at the Canadian Economy